Parklet: History

 San Francisco has been credited with introducing the first parklet.
-Parklets are the formalization of tactical urbanism project created by Rebar called Park(ing), which began in 2005 and grew into a worldwide phenomena called Park(ing) Day.
+Parklets are the formalization of tactical urbanism project created by Rebar called Park(ing), which began in 2005 and grew into a worldwide phenomenon called Park(ing) Day.
 The first one-day park(ing) installation was created in downtown San Francisco in 2005 as an unofficial activist project by feeding a parking meter with coins, unrolling grass sod, and placing a potted tree on top.
 The world's first formal public parklets were initially conceived by Italian/Brazilian designer and London resident Suzi Bolognese (Sb Design Studio) and installed in San Francisco in 2010.
 Since then, parklets have been introduced in cities such as Ames, Iowa, London, England and Puebla de Zaragoza, Mexico.

 In August 2012, the School of Architecture at University of Southern California published a graduate thesis "Experimenting with the Margin: Parklets and Plazas as Catalysts in Community and Government," which provided a comprehensive history of the creation of parklet and plaza programs in four California cities.
 In September 2012, the UCLA Luskin School of Public Affairs published a report, "Reclaiming the Right-of-Way: A toolkit for Creating and Implementing Parklets", examining case studies for parklets in seven cities across North America.
 In February 2013, The San Francisco Planning Department published a Parklet Manual which serves as a comprehensive overview of the goals, policies, process, procedures and guidelines for creating a parklet in San Francisco.
 The Manual also serves as a resource for those outside of San Francisco working to establish parklet programs in their own cities.